 Considering Centennial Olympic Park didn’t have the customary carnival atmosphere, we elected to stop by the world-famous World of Coca-Cola.
 Additionally, upon arrival, the tours were already completed for the day.
 That launched a jaunt to the King Center, just a 30-minute trek away.

 On the march to the King Center, we blundered upon Auburn Avenue.
 Clustered along a brief mile and a half of Auburn Avenue, the Sweet Auburn Historic District exhibits the antiquity, culture and accomplishments of Atlanta’s African Americans.

-Similar to other black neighbourhoods throughout the United States, Sweet Auburn’s achievement was intricately bound to the domestic patterns forced on African Americans throughout the early 20th century–the outcome of qualificatory laws in southern states which imposed segregation of the races, known as Jim Crow laws.
+Like other black neighbourhoods throughout the United States, Sweet Auburn’s achievement was intricately bound to the domestic patterns forced on African Americans throughout the early 20th century–the outcome of qualificatory laws in southern states segregation of the races, known as Jim Crow laws.

-The photograph on the left above bears the names of the businesses on Auburn Avenue that were demolished when the overpass was erected through the community.
+The photograph on the left above bears the businesses’ names on Auburn Avenue that was demolished when the overpass was erected through the community.

 Sweet Auburn was designated a National Historic Landmark in 1976.
-Nevertheless, similar to countless other inner-city neighbourhoods, Sweet Auburn fell prey to the reduction of investment, crime and abandonment, compounded by highway viaduct construction that divided it in two.
+Nevertheless, similar to countless other inner-city neighbourhoods, Sweet Auburn fell prey to reducing investment, crime and abandonment, compounded by highway viaduct construction that divided it in two.
 In 1992 the National Trust for Historic Preservation acknowledged that it was one of America’s 11 Most Threatened Historic Districts.